codekoch/schooldevice/README.md

   (use an external device with FAT32 filesystem and don't forget to eject before disconnecting)

-# Save changes permanently
+### Save changes permanently
-- login in as a user with admin rights and use
+- login in as a user with admin rights and use (i.e. in a terminal during user0 session)

     - > sudo /etc/init.d/resethomedir.sh save

         to save permanent changes